The Masters in Education Pathway: Education Grants and Scholarships

 Meet the Masters in Education

-The Master of Education — commonly abbreviated as an M.Ed. or Ed.M. — is a graduate-level degree that is pursued following the successful completion of a four-year undergraduate program.
-Some students enroll in the program directly following a bachelor’s degree, while others may return to school after a period away.
+The Master of Education, commonly abbreviated as M.Ed. or Ed.M, is a graduate-level degree.
+It is pursued following the completion of a four-year undergraduate (bachelor) program.
+Some students enroll in the program directly following a bachelor’s degree, while others return to school after a period away.

-Common majors (or specialties) within the degree include early childhood education, secondary education, counseling, language teaching and learning, and advanced teaching practices, though your specific options will depend upon the institution in which you enroll.
+Common majors (or specialties) include early childhood education, secondary education, counseling, language teaching and learning, and advanced teaching practices, though your specific options will depend upon the University or College in which you enroll.

-While the exact number of credits required to complete the degree varies based on the education institution awarding the degree, it can typically be completed in one to two years when pursued full-time.
-Part-time students may take on a lighter course load, spreading out the work over a longer period of time.
-This is an especially common option for educators who are working either full- or part-time to supplement their education grants and scholarships.
+While the exact number of credits required to complete the degree varies based on the education institution, it can typically be completed in one to two years when pursued full-time.
+Part-time students may take a lighter course load, spreading out the work over a longer period of time.
+This is an especially common option for educators who are currently working to supplement their education grants and scholarships.

 Is a Master’s in Education Right for You?

 The choice to pursue a Master’s in Education largely depends on your professional goals.
-Though graduate-level education programs are often associated with teaching careers, that is far from the only option you can pursue with an M.Ed. on your resume.
+Though graduate-level education programs are often associated with teaching careers, that is not the only career option you can pursue with an M.Ed.

-If you are interested in working in elementary or high school education but do not believe that classroom instruction is for you, a Master’s of Education can help you pursue a number of different career avenues.
+If you’re interested in working in an elementary or high school setting, but do not believe that classroom instruction is for you, a M.Ed. can help you pursue a number of different career avenues.
 If you wish to look outside the traditional school setting altogether, there are also numerous options for roles in the corporate world or an alternative educational institution.

 Some of these positions include:

-- School or career counselor: If you are interested in working with students in a one-on-one capacity, a career as a school or career counselor might be right for you.
+2. School or career counselor: If you are interested in working with students in a one-on-one capacity, a career as a school or career counselor might be right for you.
 In this role, you would work closely with students to help them develop and manage their social and academic skills.
-The Bureau of Labor Statistics (BLS) reported that the national median salary for school and career counselors was $55,410 per year in 2017.
-In California, the median wage for these professionals was $68,000 in 2017.
-The BLS reports that demand for these professionals is on the rise, with positions expected to increase by 13 percent between 2016 and 2026.
+The Bureau of Labor Statistics (BLS) reported that the 2024 national median annual salary for school and career counselors was $65,140.
+In California, the median annual wage for these professionals was $85,830.

-- Training and Development Specialist: In the corporate world, educators are needed to develop and implement curriculums for professional training.
-This could include creating manuals, delivering training sessions, and performing related administrative duties.
-The BLS reported that the national median annual salary for these roles was $60,360 in 2017 ($73,070 in California), and the outlook for growth is promising — demand is expected to increase by 11 percent between 2016 and 2026.
+4. Training and Development Specialist: In the corporate world, educators are needed to develop and implement curriculums for professional training.
+This could include creating and delivering training sessions with support materials, and performing related administrative duties.
+The BLS reported that the national median annual salary was $65,850 in 2024 ($79,240 in California in 2023), and demand is expected to increase by 11 percent in the next decade.

-If you are interested in the more traditional K-12 route, California presents many opportunities.
+5. Traditional K-12 route: If you are interested in teaching, California presents many opportunities.
 Demand for educators in the state is particularly high due to the teacher shortage.
-According to California Department of Education, the average salary for a teacher was $79,128 in the state as of 2017, though starting salaries generally fall between $42,000 and $49,000, depending on the size of the school district in which you teach.
+According to California Department of Education, the average salary for a teacher was $101,084 as of 2025, though starting salaries generally fall between $56,000 and $58,490, depending on the size of the school district.
+Compared to the national salary numbers in 2025, California pay is much higher with average national salary at $73,030 and starting salary at $46,526.

 Affording Your Master’s in Education